Skip to content

 From Inclusion Data to Action

-Many organisations measure inclusion.
+Many organizations measure inclusion.
 Few turn insights into real change.

 Go to:

-Your overall engagement scores might look strong, but if turnover is rising in some teams or certain groups are quietly disengaging, there’s a risk you’re missing something important.
+Your overall engagement scores might look strong.
+But if turnover is rising in specific teams, or certain groups are quietly disengaging, you're likely missing something important.

 Without segmenting your engagement data, you miss the warning signs hiding in plain sight.
-By asking employees the right additional question in your engagement survey, you get the possibility to discover such signs from employees feeling they belong to a minority.
+Adding the right questions to your engagement survey gives you the ability to surface those signs, including those from employees who identify as belonging to a minority group.

-Here’s where it gets interesting: Our latest data shows a consistent pattern: while overall Satisfaction & Motivation scores may look strong, minority groups, especially those identifying with mental health challenges, often score up to 7 index points lower than their non-minority peers.
+Ennova's latest benchmark data shows a consistent pattern: while overall Satisfaction & Motivation scores may look strong, minority groups, especially those identifying with mental health challenges, score up to 7 index points lower than their non-minority peers.

 Satisfaction & Motivation: Gaps vs. Non-Minorities _ENSatisfaction & Motivation: Gaps vs. Non-Minorities _EN